tomasy503/pump_failure_prediction/README.md

 ### **4. Model Deployment**
 - **Goal**: Deploy the predictive model to showcase real-time operational feasibility.
 - **Actions**:
-  - Develop a REST API using Flask/FastAPI for serving the model.
+  - Develop a Pipeline for cloud deployment in Azure Machine Learning.
   - Containerize the application using Docker for portability.
-  - Integrate monitoring tools to track model performance in production.
+  - Develop a REST API using Flask/FastAPI for serving the model.

 ---